Coping with OCD

 OCD can feel overpowering and confusing.
 However, you are not crazy.
 OCD is more common than you think.
 More than two percent of the world and 3 million people in the United States suffer from OCD.

 OCD is a neurobiological illness that causes the threat-detection centers in your brain to be overactive, leading you to perceive danger and discomfort when there is none.
-These are the same mechanisms that allow you to respond effectively to real life danger like moving out of the way of an oncoming car.
+These are the same mechanisms that allow you to respond effectively to real-life danger, like moving out of the way of an oncoming car.
 In OCD, these brain structures get over excited, making your brain think that it needs to keep you safe when you are exposed to your trigger thoughts.

 You may think that you can just “snap out” of your obsessive thinking and repetitive rituals, but for most people it is not that easy.
 You can’t snap out of it because you didn’t snap into it.
 OCD is a brain condition that usually requires the help of an expert to get better.